advplyr/audiobookshelf/readme.md

 ````

-### PFsense and HAproxy
+### pfSense and HAProxy

-For PFsense the inputs are graphical, and `Health checking` is enabled.
+For pfSense the inputs are graphical, and `Health checking` is enabled.

 #### Frontend, Default backend, access control lists and actions